Publishing is the general process that makes your Actions available to users. When you publish an Action, you perform

-- Optionally enter testing instructions for your Action.
-These are only visible to the review team and will not be seen by users.
+- Optionally, enter testing instructions for your Actions.
+These instructions are only visible to the review team; users will not see them.

 Add details for other languages

-You can specify Action information details at the language and locale level for each of your projects.
+You can specify information details at the language and locale level for each of your Actions projects.

-You can configure metadata such as the Action’s name and description for each language in your project.
-To do this:
+You can configure metadata such as the Action’s name and description for each language in your project, by following these steps: